Second COVID-19 vaccine cleared for human trials as India crosses 6 lakh cases

 COVID-19: Trials of first Indian vaccine set to begin at 12 hospitals

+The antibodies produced by the vaccine were able to completely neutralise the wild type virus in virus neutralisation assay indicating the protective potential of the vaccine candidate, it said.

-There were no safety concerns for the vaccine candidate in repeat dose toxicology studies, Zydus said.
+It further said no safety concerns were observed for the vaccine candidate in repeat dose toxicology studies by both intramuscular and intradermal routes of administration.

 In rabbits, up to three times the intended human dose was found to be safe, well tolerated and immunogenic.
+Zydus said, with its ZyCoV-D, it has successfully established the DNA vaccine platform in India using non-replicating and non-integrating plasmid carrying the gene of interest making it very safe.

+The company claimed that the vaccine candidate has no vector response and with absence of any infectious agent, the platform provides ease of manufacturing the vaccine with minimal biosafety requirements.

+It is also known to show much improved vaccine stability and lower cold chain requirements making it easy for transportation to remotest parts of the country, it said.

 Similar efforts are underway in different countries.
 Precisely, there are nearly 150 vaccine candidates under development currently, of which 17 are undergoing human trials.